matchavez/sphinx-markdown/style_guide.md

 3. Integer molestie lorem at massa
 4. Facilisis in pretium nisl aliquet

+### !!!
+TIP: Markdown Reordering

-> TIP: If you just use 1. for each number, GitHub will automatically number each item.
+​    If you just use 1. for each number, GitHub will automatically number each item.
 For example:

 1. Nulla volutpat aliquam velit
 1. Faucibus porta lacus fringilla vel